Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 OnabotulinumtoxinA is a neurotoxin.
 It works by blocking nerve impulses to the muscles or sweat glands, temporarily paralyzing the muscle or gland.

-- you are allergic to any ingredient in onabotulinumtoxinA or another botulinum product
+- you are allergic to any ingredient in OnabotulinumtoxinA or another botulinum toxin product

 - you have an infection at the injection site

-- you are being treated for loss of bladder control and you also have a urinary tract infection
+- you are using OnabotulinumtoxinA to treat loss of bladder control and you have a urinary tract infection

 Contact your doctor or health care provider right away if any of these apply to you.